-\$15-15-85 Recommended decision. (a) Upon completion of taking of the evidence, the hearings officer may request the parties to submit a proposed findings of fact, conclusions of law, and decision and order, consisting of one original, one paper copy, and one electronic copy.
+"§15-15-85 [Recommendation of hearings officer] Recommended decision. (a) Upon completion of taking

+- of the evidence, the hearings officer may request the parties to submit a proposed findings of fact, conclusions of law, and decision and order.
 Proposed decision and orders submitted shall be served upon each party to the proceeding and an opportunity given to each party to comment thereon.
-Upon receipt of the proposed decision and orders and any comments from the parties, the hearings officer shall prepare and submit to the commission a recommended decision which shall include recommended findings of fact, conclusions of law and a recommended decision and order.

-(b) The record shall include the petition and other pleadings, notice of hearing, motions, rulings, orders, transcript of the hearing, stipulations, documentary evidence, offers of proof, proposed findings, or other documents submitted by the parties, all matters placed in evidence, objections to the conduct of the hearing, the recommended decision of the hearings officer, and all other matters placed in evidence.

-[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; am and comp 8/16/97; NOV 0 2 2013 | (Auth: HRS \$\$

-§15-15-85.1 Proposed decision.
-Upon receipt of the hearings officer's recommended decision, the commission may adopt it as its proposed decision, or may remand it to the hearings officer for any clarification or correction, or may modify or reject it and issue its own proposed decision.

-A copy of any proposed decision of the commission shall be served upon each party.
-[Eff and comp NOV 0 2 2013 ] (Auth: HRS §\$205-1, 205-7)

-§15-15-86 Exceptions; extension of time; finality of proposed decision. (a) Within fourteen calendar days after the date of mailing or personal service of a copy of the commission's proposed decision, a party may file with the commission exceptions to any part thereof and request review by the commission.
+[If requested, and upon]Upon receipt of the proposed decision and orders and any comments from the parties, the hearings officer shall prepare and submit to the commission a [report setting forth proposed findings of fact, conclusions of law, the reasons therefore, and a recommended order, and shall present the report of the proceeding to the commission] recommended decision which shall include recommended findings of fact, conclusions of law and a recommended decision and order. - (b) The record shall include the petition and other pleadings, notice of hearing, motions, rulings, orders, transcript of the hearing, stipulations, documentary evidence, offers of proof, proposed findings, or other documents submitted by the parties, all matters placed in evidence, objections to the conduct of the hearing, the [report] recommended decision of the hearings officer, and all other matters placed in evidence. - [(c) The hearings officer shall cause a copy of the report to be served upon all parties to the proceedings.]"
+[Eff 10/27/86; am and comp 8/16/97; comp May 08 2000] (Auth: HRS §§205-1, 205-7) - "§15-15-85.1 Proposed decision.
+Upon receipt of the hearings officer's recommended decision, the commission may adopt it as its proposed decision, or may remand it to the hearings officer for any clarification or correction, or may modify or reject it and issue its own proposed decision. - A copy of any proposed decision of the commission shall be served upon each party." - "§15-15-86 [Exception to hearings officer's report and recommendations] Exceptions; extension of time; finality of proposed decision. (a) Within [seven] fourteen days after [service of the report and recommendations by the hearings officer,] mailing of a copy of the commission's proposed decision, a party may file with the commission, exceptions to [the report together with a brief in support of such exceptions] any part thereof and request review by the commission.
 Such party shall serve copies of exceptions and briefs upon each party to the proceeding.